thanhtrunghuynh93/fastFedUL/README.md

 # Fast-FedUL
-Repo for 'Federated Unlearning with Provable Skew Resilience: A Training-Free Approach'
+Repo for 'Fast-FedUL: A Training-Free Federated Unlearning with Provable Skew Resilience'

 ## QuickStart